Do you ever have a moment when you just don’t know what to say?

 It seems our caring apostle was constantly mindful of the ways that, even though we may grow and mature and develop in our faith, there is always more growth to be gained.

 So Paul and his team are bursting with pride and gratitude that wells up in joy at the report of their strong and enduring faith.
-As he tries to express it, he seems to say… “Where do I start?”
+As he tries to express it, he seems to say… “Where do I begin?”

 Now… for those (somewhat aged) souls that cannot see those words without an Andy Williams flashback… just go get it out of your system here.